luigiselmi/algorithms/README.md

 ```

 As an example of the difference in performance between the two algorithms we use a data set that contains more than 10000 points.
 The fast algorithm based on sorting completes the task in
-30 seconds on average, while the brute force algorithm needs more than half an hour.
-Clearly the message that emerges from the segments is a suggestion for those who uses the brute force
+30 seconds on average, while the brute force algorithm needs more than one hour and a half.
+Clearly the message that emerges from the segments is a suggestion for those who use the brute force
 approach.

 ```